 - Choosing the right product for you: You should take your time shopping for the right bleaching product.
 These products have various volume strengths, ranging from 10 to 40.
-A volume 10 product won’t get the job done if you have very dark hair.
+A Volume 10 product won’t get the job done if you have very dark hair.
 However, you should never use a developer above 30 volumes for on-scalp bleach applications.

 - Poor product mixing: Make sure the product is not outdated.
 Also, it is imperative to mix the developer and bleaching powder evenly.
-While stirring the mixture with your brush, take your time, and don’t stop until a homogenized blend.
+While stirring the mixture with your brush, take your time, and don’t stop until a homogenized.

-- Not sectioning your hair: Applying bleach on unparted hair is an invitation to a hair coloring trainwreck.
+- Not sectioning your hair: Applying bleach to unparted hair is an invitation to a hair coloring trainwreck.
 Long and thick hair is particularly vulnerable.
 Starting from the lower part, use rubber bands to tie off small sections until you get to the top.

 Will Toner Fix Uneven Hair?

 It is possible to use toner on uneven-bleached hair.
-After several washes, you’ll most likely end up with slightly uneven toned hair, but it is not a clear pathway to your desired hair color.
+After several washes, you’ll most likely end up with slightly unevenly toned hair, but it is not a clear pathway to your desired hair color.
 However, if you prefer to skip the harsh effects of bleach, toning may be a viable option.

-Toning may work for you, but it doesn’t correct all types of uneven bleached hair.
+Toning may work for you, but it doesn’t correct all types of unevenly bleached hair.
 Before considering this option, try to determine the degree of your hair’s unevenness.
 If severe, you may be better off with the other methods.

 Toning your uneven hair involves the same steps as dying over uneven bleached hair.
 Just substitute the bleach for toner.

 Ways to Fix Bleached Uneven Hair

 Want to know how to fix uneven bleached hair?
 These are two successful ways to take care of the problem.